AryaaSk/Connect4/README.md

+## Note: Recently switched from firebase hosting, to azure hosting so there may be some bugs related to the embedded mode

 # Connect4

 ## I am writing this in AngularJS instead of Angular so I can have the ability to work on this at school, since terminal is blocked there.